Roaring Fork Scholars

 - show promise in developing the core values of Aspen Country Day School: character, respect, responsibility, community, and perseverance

-- have been enrolled in a Roaring Fork Valley school full time since Kindergarten and are applying to Aspen Country Day School for the first time
+- have been enrolled in a Roaring Fork Valley school full time for three years and are applying to Aspen Country Day School for the first time

-- open to students entering Fourth or Fifth Grade in September 2025.
+- open to students in Fourth Grade and up.
 (For other grades with open space, generous financial aid is available; reach out to learn more.)

 For Roaring Fork Scholars, the annual cost to attend Aspen Country Day School is set at $10,000 per year through Eighth Grade.
 No financial aid documentation is required.

 Details: Award recipients receive generous funding for tuition, lunch, and school bus.
-The annual cost to attend is set at $10,000 per year for all five years until graduation from Eighth Grade, providing the student remains in good standing.
-(Current full tuition for Fourth & Fifth Grade is $37,900.)
+The annual cost to attend is set at $10,000 per year until graduation from Eighth Grade, providing the student remains in good standing.
+(Current full tuition for Sixth Grade is $42,000.)

 To apply: Start with the inquiry form at this link.
 Next steps include a full-day classroom visit with an assessment of academic progress, an online application for admission, submission of student records and a teacher recommendation.
 Applicants must also submit a letter of recommendation from a community member such as a coach, mentor, or activity leader.